karpikpl/agents-workshop/README.md

 > [!IMPORTANT]
 > By default, `azd` deployment configures firewalls to allow only the deployer's IP.
 To share resources, adjust firewall settings as needed or disable firewall with ```azd env set ADD_FIREWALL_RULE_FOR_MY_IP False```
+> To have firewall rules with exception for IP of the machine doing the deployment, let the default setting on.
+When your network blocks access to [https://api.ipify.org](https://api.ipify.org) - you can set IP value directly in azd using `azd env set MY_IP "$myIP"`

 > **💡Tip:** To create Entra App Registration during the deployment, enable it using:
 > ```bash